vsco/dcdr/README.md

 ## Integrations

 ### Consul
-Decider uses the built in api from [Consul](http://consul.io) to distribute feature flags throughout your cluster.
+Decider provides an adapter for the [Consul](http://consul.io) client to distribute feature flags throughout your cluster.
 All Consul configuration environment variables are used to ensure that Decider can be used anywhere a `consul agent` can be run.
-Decider uses a `key-prefix` Watch of the store and then writes the resulting key/value tree to a flat JSON file when changes are observed.
+Decider uses a [`key-prefix`](https://www.consul.io/docs/agent/watches.html) Watch of the store and then writes the resulting key/value tree to a flat JSON file when changes are observed.
 Clients then observe this file using `fsnotify` and reload their internal feature maps accordingly.

 For more info see the `dcdr watch` command.